Electron transport and Goos-Hanchen shift in graphene with electric and magnetic barriers: optical analogy and band structure: introduction

 \section{introduction}

-Charge carriers in monolayer graphene behave as massless Dirac fermions leading to an intriguing set of transport phenomena \cite{KSN1, KSN2, YZ1, Geimreview, Castroneto, Beenakker}.
-One of the consequences of this Dirac fermion-like behaviour is Klein tunneling \cite{Ando1, Falko, KSN3}, where an electron can pass through a high barrier in contrast to the conventional tunneling of non-relativistic electrons.
-This has consequences which are experimentally observable \cite{Levitov1}.
-Recent experiments demonstrated Klein tunneling in graphene \cite{Kim1,gordon} and in carbon nanotubes\cite{Steele}.
-Crucial to the designing of graphene based electronics is to attain confinement of electrons within a mesoscopic or nanoscopic size of the sample.
-Due to Klein tunneling, it is difficult to confine electrons conventionally.
-For this reason, several alternatives have been suggested.
-In a recent work it has been suggested that a magnetic barrier can effectively block Klein tunneling and achieve confinement for such massless Dirac fermions for graphene \cite{MDE07}.
-This has motivated a number of subsequent reports\cite{ZC08, Masir1, SGMS, Martino, Xu, Masir2, TKGhosh, Martino2, snake1, snake2, Park2}.

-In the ballistic regime, the scattering of electrons by potential barriers can be understood in terms of phenomena like reflection, refraction and transmission, leading to an analogy between electron transport and light propagation \cite{Book1, Datta}.
-This provides better insight in both fields and often leads to novel device applications.
-For example, the similarity between transmission of de Broglie waves of two dimensional electrons satisfying the Schr\"{o}dinger equation in the presence of a one-dimensional electrostatic potential barrier and the propagation of light is well established and can be used for lensing and focusing of electrons \cite{SIVAN90, Spector90}.
-Light propagation through optical fibers can also be understood in terms of the Schr\"{o}dinger equation through various potential barriers \cite{GTS88}.
-Extension of such optical analogies to understand transport in graphene is characterized by the massless Dirac fermion-like nature of charge carriers in graphene.
-This was clearly demonstrated by Cheianov {\it et al} \cite{Falko1} by showing that electron transport in graphene with an applied split gate voltage is akin to light propagating through a metamaterial with negative refraction index \cite{Veselago, Pendry}.
-In a subsequent work \cite{Beenakker2}, it has been shown that such electron propagation can be interpreted in terms of the quantum version of the Goos-H\"{a}nchen effect.
-The possibility of guided modes in a graphene waveguide was proposed recently using similar arguments \cite{Zhang09}.
-Guided modes through graphene constrictions in the sub-wavelength regime of coherent transport using optical analogy was also studied recently \cite{Darancet}.
+In the ballistic regime, scattering of electrons by potential barriers can be understood in terms of phenomena like reflection, refraction and transmission, leading to an analogy between electron transport and light propagation \cite{Book1, Datta}.
+Also, in a two dimensional electron gas (2DEG), now routinely produced in semiconductor heterostructures, it is well-established that transmission of de Broglie waves satisfying the Schr\"{o}dinger equation through a one-dimensional electrostatic potential is similar to light propagation through a refractive medium.
+This similarity can be used for lensing and focusing of electrons \cite{SIVAN90, Spector90}.
+Light propagation through optical fibres can also be understood in a similar manner \cite{GTS88}.